Golden age of American animation: Early productions

 John Hubley was one of many ex-Disney staffers who were hired by Tashlin to work at the Screen Gems studio, initially working as a writer and later a director with Paul Sommer.
 While Hubley later admitted to disliking his work for Screen Gems, he had much creative freedom due to Dave Fleischer's detachment from the employees.
 The cartoons Hubley and Sommer directed were noted for their greater use of human characters, minimalistic backgrounds and abstract character designs.
-Much of it was inspired by limited animation techniques Chuck Jones established for his cartoon The Dover Boys, with Hubley and Sommer even going as far as directing a "clone" with the cartoon The Rocky Road to Ruin.
+Much of it was inspired by limited animation techniques Chuck Jones had established for his cartoon The Dover Boys, with Hubley and Sommer even going as far as directing a "clone" with the cartoon The Rocky Road to Ruin.

 Hubley left Screen Gems in 1943 after he was enlisted in the United States Armed Forces.
-At the same time, he helped to establish a new studio with former Disney animators Stephen Bosustow, Zack Schwartz and David Hilberman, who—like Hubley—had left Disney's company during the animator's strike.
+At the same time, he helped to establish a new studio with former Disney animators Stephen Bosustow, Zack Schwartz and David Hilberman, who—like Hubley—had left Disney's company during the animators' strike.
 It was a newer, smaller animation studio that focused on pursuing Hubley's own vision of trying out newer, more abstract and experimental styles of animation.
-Bosustow, Hilberman, and Schwartz named the new studio as Industrial Film and Poster Service, or IFPS.
+Bosustow, Hilberman, and Schwartz named the new studio Industrial Film and Poster Service (IFPS).
 Artistically, the studio also used limited animation as its main art style.
 The first short from the newly formed studio was Sparks and Chips Get the Blitz (1943).
 Their second short was Hell-Bent for Election (1944), a cartoon made for the re-election campaign of Franklin D. Roosevelt.
 Although these new films were a success, it did not break the boundaries that Hubley and his staffers had hoped.
 It wasn't until the third short, Robert Cannon's Brotherhood of Man, that the studio began producing shorts aggressively stylized in contrast to the films of the other studios.
 Cannon's film even preached a message that was looked down upon—racial tolerance.
-By 1946, the studio was renamed as United Productions of America (UPA), and Hilberman and Schwartz had sold their shares of the studio stock to Bosustow.
+By 1946, the studio was renamed United Productions of America (UPA), and Hilberman and Schwartz had sold their shares of the studio stock to Bosustow.